-- On Once Upon a Time, Emma — the daughter of Snow White and Prince Charming, although she was raised in the "real" world and didn't learn who her parents were until she was an adult — still has trouble accepting that any character she grew up thinking was fictional may be real.
+- Emma — the daughter of Snow White and Prince Charming, although she was raised in the "real" world and didn't learn who her parents were until she was an adult — still has trouble accepting that any character she grew up thinking was fictional may be real.
 For the second half of the third season, Regina correctly suggests the Wicked Witch of the West is the new villain, and Emma's reaction is, "Seriously?
 She's real too?"
 (Hook calls her on it.)

 - Snow White actually met the son of deity, Hercules, in her youth.
-Yet still, she finds the idea that Ursula (daughter of Poseidon, witch/goddess of the sea) being real absurd.
+Yet still, she finds the idea of Ursula (daughter of Poseidon, witch/goddess of the sea) being real absurd.
 Even weirder because Snow White has encountered monsters and magical beings of all kinds.

 - The Orville: When Ed and Kelly wake up in a replica of their old apartment, they briefly speculate that they've been sent back in time, then dismiss that thought as crazy.
 That said, there is very little evidence to suggest time travel and more evidence to suggest something mundane is the cause, such as locked doors preventing them from leaving.